 The administration will prepare a fundraising report semi-annually which will be reviewed by the school board in May and November.
 The report will list the activity, type of fundraisers, timing, purpose, and results.

-[Note: The school board should conduct periodic reviews of student fundraising.
-The manner in which such reviews are conducted is in the discretion of the school board.]

 Legal References: Minn.
 Stat. § 123B.02, Subd.
 6 (General Powers of Independent School Districts)